India lose to Oman after taking lead in opening World Cup Qualifier | Devdiscourse

-Captain Sunil Chhetri's splendid first-half strike went in vain as India surrendered a one-goal advantage to lose 1-2 to Oman in their opening fixture of the 2022 FIFA World Cup Qualifiers, here on Thursday.
-The 87-ranked Oman turned it around in the last eight minutes of regulation time by scoring twice through Rabia Alawi Al Mandhar, leaving the hosts distraught.
+Captain Sunil Chhetri's early strike went in vain as India surrendered a one-goal advantage to lose 1-2 to Oman in their opening fixture of the 2022 FIFA World Cup Qualifiers here on Thursday.
+The 87-ranked Oman rallied to score twice through Rabia Alawi Al Mandhar in the last eight minutes of regulation time.

-India will be left to rue the missed chances in the first half after a spirited second half performance from the visitors saw them secure full three points.
-"It just happened.
-We were punished twice for mistakes.
-So late in the game to lose the point which would have left us in a good position to fight for the second place until the end," India coach Igor Stimac said after the match, which also served as 2023 Asian Cup Qualifications.

 The 35-year-old Chhetri, international football's second highest scorer among active players, pushed India ahead in the 24th minute with his 72nd strike.
-However, Alawi Al broke Indian hearts when he flicked the ball past Gurpreet Singh Sandhu to restore parity in the 90th minute.
-More disappointment was in store for the 103-ranked India as striker Alawi Al completed his brace in the 89th minute.
+However, Mandhar broke Indian hearts when he flicked the ball past Gurpreet Singh Sandhu to restore parity in the 82nd minute.
+More disappointment was in store for the 103-ranked India as Mandhar completed his brace in the 89th minute in a stunning turnaround.

 India dominated the first half with more shots at opposition goal and also enjoyed possession.
 Ashique Kuruniyan, who returned to the team after missing the Kings Cup and Intercontinental Cup due to injury, created problems for the Oman defence with his pace and trickery in the left channel.